-I open my curtains and inspect my terrace for pigeons.
-I hate pigeons.
-They often wake me up in the middle of the night and I'll run onto the terrace like a mad woman, hair everywhere, clapping at them until my palms are raw, screaming abuse at them and making sounds like 'shoo!' at the top of my lungs.
-You might laugh, but you shouldn't.
-These flying rats are getting cockier by the day.
-These aren't normal pigeons, (nor are they M&S pigeons), in fact, I decided to take matters into my own hands and bought a BB gun online for a fairly reasonable price.
-I even bought glow in the dark super-turbo ammunition with a distance of up to 3 metres, so I could shoot at them.
+Pigeons often wake me up in the middle of the night and I'll run outside like a mad woman, hair strung in all directions, clapping at them until my palms are raw, screaming 'shoo!' and 'baaah!' at the top of my lungs.
+You might laugh, but just don't.
+These flying rats are getting cockier by the day, particularly in my borough.
+I decided to take matters into my own hands last year and bought an array of BB guns online at a fairly reasonable price.
+They were black and came with 300 glow-in-the-dark super turbo pellets (able to travel up to 3 metres).
+I was fully prepared.
 But, like I said, these are not normal pigeons, they're quick and street savvy, surviving off a diet of Marlboro Light fag ends and people's discarded kebabs and baby nappies.
-I'm starting to believe the conspiracy theory that they are, in fact, human spying machines invented by the CIA to prey on dodgy citizens.
+I'm starting to believe the conspiracy theory that they are, in fact, human spying machines invented by the CIA.

-I like long, extra hot showers; so hot that every time I nearly take it to the brink of fainting.
-As you can see, I like to live life on the edge.
+I like long, extra hot showers; so hot that I almost faint and my skin starts to look like strawberry jam.
+I like to live life on the edge.
 I then go downstairs and begin cooking dinner.
-I've been eating a lot of greens recently.
+I try to eat a lot of greens.
+And sweet potato.
 And salmon.
-Omega 3 is good for the brain, and I happen to have one of those, so I like to take care of it.
+Omega 3 is good for the brain and I happen to have one of those so I like to take care of it.
 I'm not exercising my body physically, so it's the least I can do.
 However, I really do love Deliveroo and I'm sure I'm a most valued customer.